chrisjsewell/aiida_core/docs/source/topics/schedulers.rst

 In AiiDA, these differences are accounted for by subclasses of the |JobResource|  class.
 The previous section lists which subclass to use with a given scheduler.

-All subclasses define at least the :py:meth:`~aiida.schedulers.datastructures.JobResource.get_tot_num_mpiprocs` method that returns the total number of MPI processes requested but otherwise have slightly different interfaces described in the following.
+All subclasses define at least the :meth:`get_tot_num_mpiprocs <aiida.schedulers.datastructures.JobResource.get_tot_num_mpiprocs>` method that returns the total number of MPI processes requested but otherwise have slightly different interfaces described in the following.

 .. note::